reactive-python/reactpy-django/docs/src/reference/management-commands.md

 ## Clean ReactPy Command

-Command used to manually clean ReactPy data.
+Command used to manually clean expired ReactPy data from the database and/or cache.

 When using this command without arguments, it will perform all cleaning operations.
 You can limit cleaning to specific operations through arguments such as `--sessions`.